 (Francesco Hayez, Portrait of the Singer Matilde Juva Branca, 1851; © Galleria d’Arte Moderna, Milan; photo: Comune di Milano – all rights reserved – Galleria d’Arte Moderna, Milan)

-As the same-named exhibition at the Leopold Museum shows, the era proved a pivotal one in art history.
+As the same-named exhibition at the Leopold Museum shows, the era proved important in art history.

-As well as introducing period art, the Biedermeier exhibition demonstrates how this art was a child of the times.
-But also how it prepared the way for what came later.
-No man is an island, and few artists are, either.
+As well as introducing us to works from that period, the Biedermeier exhibition demonstrates how this art was a child of the times.

 (Ferdinand Georg Waldmüller, Restored to New Life, 1852; photo by and © LIECHTENSTEIN.
 The Princely Collections, Vaduz–Vienna)

-The first half of the 19th century saw the growth of a well-to-do middle class, so commissioned art and collecting art expanded well beyond the realms of the aristocracy.
+The first half of the 19th century saw the growth of a well-to-do middle class, for example, so commissioned art and collecting art expanded well beyond the realms of the aristocracy.

-Artists shifted to reflect the new circumstances, for example by reducing canvas sizes to fit smaller walls.
+Artists shifted to reflect the new circumstances.
+One such shift was simply to reduce canvas sizes to fit smaller walls.

-Almost paradoxically, the wish to demonstrate position and achievement within your portrait, despite the lack of an estate or title, led to more realistic painting approaches.
-And this seeped into other genres: realism in how something is painted but also realism in the choice of what to portray.
+Almost paradoxically, the wish to demonstrate position and achievement through a portrait, despite the lack of an estate or title, led to more realistic painting approaches.
+Artists gave due attention to the finery of clothes and other accoutrements of success.

 (Angelo Inganni, View of the Piazza del Duomo with the Coperto dei Figini, 1838 © Milano, Palazzo Morando | Costume Moda Immagine; photo: Comune di Milano – Tutti i diritti riservati – Palazzo Morando | Costume Moda Immagine, Milano (in deposito dall’Archivio Storico Civico e Biblioteca Trivulziana, Milano)

-The works on display illustrate the characteristic trends and developments of the time.
+The works on display illustrate the era’s characteristic trends and developments.
+Although paintings dominate, you also find furniture and clothes.

-So expect to see portraits that double as high-end statements of fashion and status.
-But also portraits that bear the legacy of realism, such as the inevitability of old age.
+So enjoy portraits that double as high-end statements of fashion and status.
+But also portraits that carry the legacy of realism, such as the inevitability of old age.

-Expect, also, to see landscapes and travel scenes from across the empire and beyond, often reflecting the genuine beauty in the geographical jewels in the imperial crown.
-Now a small republic, Austria still retains a natural charm formed from mountains, lakes, and forests.
+And marvel at landscapes from across the empire and beyond, often reflecting the genuine beauty in the geographical jewels in the imperial crown.
+But also paintings with motifs inspired by urban expansion and even industrialisation.

 Dates, tickets & tips